 Learning the culture.
 Managers who learn about the different cultures of their employees, as well as their languages, will often be better able to accommodate any differences in communication styles.
 For example, some communication differences that vary by culture may include: the volume of one's speaking voice; how close one stands to another during conversation; or if people look directly at each other while speaking.3

 Opportunities for advancement.
 Improvement in English can also be perceived as excelling in the job itself.
 Any significant improvement in the workplace should be rewarded with a promotion both in job responsibility and pay rate.

 Appreciate diversity in the workplace.
 Bilingual and multilingual skills are often an important addition to the workplace.
 Many people go out to eat and it helps when you can provide exceptional service to all of your guests, especially non-native English speakers in the area.
 Some restaurants look specifically for qualified job candidates who are able to speak a language other than English in order to help drive business within a multi-cultural area.

 Although linguistic and cultural differences can form a barrier, diversity can enhance the workplace environment in many ways.
 In 2002, Nation's Restaurant News and the MultiCultural Foodservice & Hospitality Alliance jointly delivered a Diversity Study.
 Of about 150 responses from companies within the food service industry, almost 40% responded that they have programs in place to hire and retain qualified non-native English speaking workers.4 These programs include the following:

 - Support networks

 Initiatives like these help promote diversity.
 They capitalize on the skills and talents of people who often fall under the radar because of a language barrier.
-On the whole, diversity can be a positive concept for a restaurant.
-Diversity in the workplace shows and encourages cultural acceptance both for employees and guests.
+On the whole, diversity in the workplace can be a positive concept for a restaurant.
+It can also demonstrate cultural acceptance for both employees and guests alike.